Elon’s PA program does not require the GRE as part of the admissions process. Any scores sent to Elon are not considered in the admissions process.

 Elon requires 6 science courses and one non-science course.
 Grades of ‘C’ or better are required in each prerequisite course.
 No prerequisite course may be taken on a “pass/no pass” or “credit/no credit” basis*.
 All prerequisites must be completed at a regionally accredited college or university.
 Coursework from community college or online institutions can be accepted.

-*The admissions committee will accept Pass/Fail coursework for 2020 and 2021.
+*The admissions committee will accept Pass/Fail coursework taken during the years 2020 and 2021.
 No additional documentation is required.

-Five of the six science courses must be complete at the time of application.
-For the 2021-22 application cycle, each science prerequisite course must be taken in 2013 or later.
+Five of the six science courses must be completed at the time of application.
+For the 2022-23 application cycle, each science prerequisite course must be taken in 2014 or later.
 Advanced Placement courses or placement exams cannot be used to satisfy prerequisites.

 - Human Anatomy & Human Physiology: one full academic year (a minimum of seven semester hours).
 This requirement may be met by taking either: one semester of Anatomy (with lab) and one semester of Physiology (lab preferred but not required), or two semesters of Anatomy and Physiology combined.